Members of the first federal Congress had to create a new government almost from scratch.

 As Congress assembled that dank and chilly spring of 1789, the world seemed new, and Americans felt in their hearts that they stood at the dawn of a new epoch.
 “All ranks & degrees of men seemed to be actuated by one common impulse, to fill the galleries as soon as the doors of the House of Representatives were opened for the first time,” later recalled an elderly James Kent, who as an enthralled child had watched the Congress’s first stirrings.
 “I considered it to be a proud & glorious day, the consummation of our wishes; & that I was looking upon an organ of popular will, just beginning to breathe the Breath of Life, & which might in some future age, much more truly than the Roman Senate, be regarded as ‘the refuge of nations.’”

 The Revolutionary War period was now over.
-From a piece of paper, the members of the First Congress had made a government: the republican dream had been breathed into life, given political flesh and bone, pushed to its feet, and made to walk.
+From a piece of paper, the members of the first Congress had made a government: the republican dream had been breathed into life, given political flesh and bone, pushed to its feet, and made to walk.

 This was only the end of the beginning.
 In the next Congress, survivors of the recent elections would meet in December and shoulder their political muskets once again.
 New lines would be drawn, new battles fought, friends and enemies bloodied in debate.
 Politicians and ordinary citizens looked forward with anticipation to what was to come.
 They believed in politics as a tool of national survival, and indeed as the only process that would ensure the triumph of the institutions they had created, and of which they were justly proud.
 The right to be political was what they had fought the Revolution for, and what they had overthrown the Confederation to improve.
 Politics, they knew, was the engine that made the machine of republican government work and would continue to drive it, they hoped, for untold generations to come.

-Some of the achievements of the First Congress were inevitably incomplete.
+Some of the achievements of the first Congress were inevitably incomplete.
 Problems, left only half-solved or deferred would return to haunt, while some disputes were so fundamental that permanent solutions would remain elusive.
 Arguments over how flexibly or literally to interpret the Constitution would never end and would only grow more heated as the Supreme Court matured, states multiplied, and American society grew more complex.
 The deep-seated distrust of bankers and speculators that had boiled through the debates over Hamilton’s financial plans would also remain a potent strain in American political life.

-The National Bank that the First Congress created would survive only until 1836, when it would be terminated by Andrew Jackson, who had made its destruction a cornerstone of his populist appeal.
+The National Bank that the first Congress created would survive only until 1836, when it would be terminated by Andrew Jackson, who had made its destruction a cornerstone of his populist appeal.
 The enlightened Indian policy that was manifested in the Creek treaty became a dead letter all too soon.
 With the relationship of Indians to the United States still undefined, the treaty might have set a precedent for accommodating native tribes somewhere within the constitutional order.
 But the treaty was never fully implemented.
 The Creek’s leading chief, the remarkable Alexander McGillivray who died in 1793, would not live to see his people swept away by the land-hungry Georgians.

 In the Northwest, an army under Anthony Wayne would, in 1794, deliver a crushing defeat to the bellicose tribes there.
 Foreshadowing the systematic destruction of native peoples that was to come, the usually open-minded George Thatcher coldly reflected, "I think it must now be determined whether the Indians shall be exterminated, or the settlement of that Country be abandoned.
 There is no other alternative — Indians & white people cannot live in the neighborhood of each other."

-The most consequential failure of the First Congress was its evasion of the corrosive problem of slavery when confronted with the Quaker petitions.
+The most consequential failure of the first Congress was its evasion of the corrosive problem of slavery when confronted with the Quaker petitions.
 Even members who loathed slavery feared that the new government could not risk an open debate on the subject without its splintering.
 They may have been right.
-But for the next seven decades this evasion encouraged southerners to bully any northern politicians who challenged slavery by threatening secession and war, as the number of enslaved Americans swelled from 323,000 in 1790 to almost 4 million in 1861, and the moral problem of slavery became ever more deeply enmeshed with the politics of states’ rights.
+But for the next seven decades this evasion encouraged southerners to bully any northern politicians who challenged slavery by threatening secession and war, as the number of enslaved Americans swelled from 323,000 in 1790 to almost 4,000,000 in 1861, and the moral problem of slavery became ever more deeply enmeshed with the politics of states’ rights.
 Representative Richard Bland Lee of Virginia, among others, foresaw eventual disunion as inevitable.
 He hoped only that it could be postponed until the South was in a stronger position.
-“The Southern States are too weak at present to stand by themselves,” he privately remarked in 1790.
+“The Southern states are too weak at present to stand by themselves,” he privately remarked in 1790.
 But their time would come: “I flatter myself that we shall have the power to do ourselves justice, with dissolving the bond which binds us together.”

 The founders’ dream of a government without political parties was also destined to be short-lived.
 The Federalist consensus that triumphed in New York and Philadelphia soon eroded and was in ruins before the decade was out.
 Antifederalists such as Elbridge Gerry, disaffected Federalists such as William Maclay, and southern partisans of states’ rights such as Aedanus Burke would coalesce in what came to be known as the Democratic-Republican Party, which, under the leadership of Thomas Jefferson, would triumph in the presidential election of 1800, thereby giving force to the embryonic American political-party system.

-By the second decade of the nineteenth century, the Federalists would be a spent force, a regional party with little influence and few officeholders outside the Northeast.
+By the second decade of the 19th century, the Federalists would be a spent force, a regional party with little influence and few officeholders outside the Northeast.
 As the Federalists withered, their opponents steadily gathered strength, and in their descendant form as the antebellum Democratic Party, they would govern the United States almost continuously until the Civil War.

 But all this remained in the womb of time.
-As the members of the First Congress took their leave from Philadelphia in March 1791, they believed with justice that they stood in the bright, clear light of an American dawn, with the republic securely founded on enlightened principles that would endure.
+As the members of the first Congress took their leave from Philadelphia in March 1791, they believed with justice that they stood in the bright, clear light of an American dawn, with the republic securely founded on enlightened principles that would endure.
 When Congress convened in 1789, those who imagined that it would behave like a solemn conclave of classical philosophers rather than politicians were at first disappointed.
 Yet, month after month, men who were at times dismissed even by their peers as “rough and rude,” “clumsy,” and “quiddling” made the Constitution work even more successfully and flexibly than many of its ardent advocates had expected, proving to skeptical Europeans, and ultimately to the world, that a republic of the people could with ingenuity and determination not only save itself from disintegration but thrive.

 Every member understood that the decisions he made would shape the republic for generations to come, and that mistakes would have consequences.
 “Whoever considers the nature of our government with discernment will see that though obstacles and delays will frequently stand in the way of the adoption of good measures, yet when once they are adopted, they are likely to be permanent,” Alexander Hamilton presciently observed.
 “It will be far more difficult to undo than to do.”
 The process was sometimes brutal, and it certainly did not conform to the idealized version of the founding held by many modern Americans.
 But it worked.
 Time would prove Hamilton right.

-Like every Congress since, the First Congress was characterized by the collision of opposing interests, ideological dogmatism, preening egos, personal and sectional distrust, self-dealing, and the dragging inertia of time-serving mediocrity.
+Like every Congress since, the first Congress was characterized by the collision of opposing interests, ideological dogmatism, preening egos, personal and sectional distrust, self-dealing, and the dragging inertia of time-serving mediocrity.
 But all its members shared a common fear of failure and a determination to make government work even if it meant compromising on matters of deep principle.
 “I have launched my barque on the federal ocean, and will endeavor to steer her appointed course,” declared the Federalist John Vining of Delaware.
 “And should she arrive at her destined port with her invaluable cargo safe and unhurt, I shall not regret that in her voyage through these unexplored depths, she may have lost some small share of her rigging.
 Which may be considered as a cheap purchase for the safety of the whole.”

-Even radical Antifederalists resigned themselves to outcomes they had fiercely resisted.
+Even radical Anti-federalists resigned themselves to outcomes they had fiercely resisted.
 Former governor Patrick Henry of Virginia, perhaps the loudest critic of the entire constitutional system, acquiesced with relative grace.
 “Altho’ the Form of Governmt into which my Countrymen determined to place themselves had my Enmity, yet as we are one & all embarked, it is natural to care for the crazy Machine, at least so long as we are out of Sight of a Port to refit,” he wrote to his protege James Monroe.

 Americans were rightfully proud of what their legislators had done.
 The prominent Connecticut lawyer John Trumbull wrote glowingly to his mentor John Adams at the close of the last session, “In no nation, by no Legislature, was ever so much done in so short a period for the establishment of Government, Order, public Credit & general tranquillity.”
 Even the dyspeptic Adams himself mustered a rare burst of unadulterated joy: “The National Government has succeeded beyond the expectations even of the sanguine, and is more popular, and has given more general satisfaction than I expected ever to live to see.”
 To a friend, Adams added, “I am happy that it has fallen to my share to do some thing towards setting the machine in motion.”

-The First Congress gave new and dramatic force to the republican idea.
+The first Congress gave new and dramatic force to the republican idea.
 It did not create a democracy; that would evolve only slowly over time.
 Nearly all the political men of the 1790s, including George Washington, still believed that government was the proper province of the wealthy and wellborn.
-Yet, the triumph of the First Congress was not only a victory by, or for, the governing class.
+Yet, the triumph of the first Congress was not only a victory by, or for, the governing class.
 Madison and his colleagues had transformed the Constitution’s parchment plan into muscular and enduring institutions that would be flexible enough to accommodate in years to come the rising power and democratic demands of Americans whose voices had been heard only distantly before in the corridors of power.

 As the historian Pauline Maier aptly put it, “The Constitution’s success came less from a perfection in its design than from the sacrifices of men like Washington” and the dogged commitment of ordinary Americans “who refused to be told that the issues of their day were beyond their competence, tried to reconcile the ideals of the Revolution with the needs of the nation, and considered the impact of contemporary decisions not just on their own lives but for the future.”